Quibble7s/bugtracker-server/README.md

 - Real time project updates using SignalIR.
 - In memory rate-limiting.
-- Add more functionality for project admins (removing members, join queue, asign issues to members).
+- Add more functionality for project admins (removing members, join queue, assign issues to members).